nrwl/nx/docs/shared/installation/troubleshoot-installation.md

   - We use `gnu` ang `musl` targets, which are used by the most popular Linux distributions
 - FreeBSD (x64)

-If you're running a machine that isn't part of the list above, then Nx will not be able to function.
+If you're running a machine that isn't part of the list above, then Nx does not support it at this time.
+Please open an issue on github if you feel Nx should support that platform and we will assess what can be done.